 Does insurance cover Keeps hair loss treatments?

-No. Both finasteride and minoxidil are considered cosmetic, which mean they aren’t covered by most insurance plans.
+No. Both finasteride and minoxidil are considered cosmetic, which means they aren’t covered by most insurance plans.
 Keeps is a self-pay service, and insurance can’t be used for products or medical consultations.

 Keeps is one of many options for hair loss treatment, with some advantages.
 Their subscription model helps keep you consistent, while the telehealth they provide can be a good option if you don’t have a primary care physician or another way to access care.